NCAR/DART/models/cam-fv/readme.rst

 you might want to use them.
 The indenting shows which scripts are used by, or associated with, another script.

+..
+FIXME; code-block with no argument colors random words in the descriptions.
+   What's a better format that code-block?
+Table doesn't work well because of indenting limits.

 .. code-block::

    cesm2_1/                              Directory containing scripts developed for CESM2_1
        spinup_single                     Setup a single instance (member) CAM-FV case to advance a model state some months to a desired date.
        setup_hybrid                      Basic script to set up an assimilation case.